wxyz-abcd/node-haxball/README.md

       - Returning sandbox room object:
         - properties:
-          - `roomData`: An object containing all information about the current room state.
+          - `state`: An object containing all information about the current room state.
 Note that this object also has all of the functions explained below in section: `sandbox mode functions`. (it only has `copy()` instead of `takeSnapshot()`)
+          - `gameState`: room's game state information. returns null if game is not active. read-only.
+          - `currentPlayerId`: Always returns 0.
+It is only added for compatibility with renderers.
+(And it is only used in the initialization code of renderers.)
         - functions:
           - `setSimulationSpeed(coefficient)`: Changes the speed of the simulation. `coefficient` must be a real number >=0.
             - `coefficient` = 0 : stop simulation.